guyabel/personal-site/content/publication/bilateral-international-migration-flow-estimates/index.md

 Since the paper was published, I have produced four updates to reflect

--   The latest United Nations demographic data released in WPP2019 and WPP2022 (July 19, 2019 and 28 October, 2022)
+- The latest United Nations demographic data released in WPP2019, WPP2022 and WPP2024 (July 19, 2019, 28 October, 2022 and 30 October and 2024)
 - The latest United Nations migrant stock data released in IMS2019 and IMS2020 (October 23, 2019 and February 1, 2021)
 - Corrections for Serbia, Montenegro, Sudan and South Sudan in earlier periods (August 3, 2020)

 See the table of contents to jump to a short discussion on each update.
 The different versions of estimates are all available on [Figshare](https://figshare.com/articles/dataset/Bilateral_international_migration_flow_estimates_for_200_countries_1990-1995_to_2010-2015_/7731233)